At first, it was just a one-off project.

 And to be honest, I didn’t expect ever to do it again.
 But when I held that first knife, I think I was hooked.
 It was satisfying to run my fingers along the blade, feeling the artwork embedded in its surface.

 As I studied etching applications and techniques, my appreciation for the craft deepened.
 I originally thought I wanted a laser to do all of the work for me, but I found that I like the challenge of pushing traditional methods to their limits.
 There’s just something perfect about the imperfection of handmade work, especially in a time of automation and mechanical precision.

 As my experiments bloomed into a craft, I began to imagine the history each blade could have — the meals made and the people who would eat them, the memories intertwined with the knife… and the person who would inherit it next.
-Realizing that these objects could exist after I’m gone spooked me.
+Realizing that these objects could exist after I’m gone awed me.

 I developed a respect for the endurance of the artwork.
 I aim to create elegant, timeless designs on reputable knives from respected makers.
 If you take one of my blades on your culinary journey, I want it to be something you always reach for with a sense of excitement and pride.
 A knife you could build a legacy with.